DeepSpaceHarbor/Borche.dev/source/_posts/hello-world.md

 ---
 title: Hello World
+summary: 'Today we are overwhelmed by content, and inspiration can strike anywhere.
+The point is to collect it and share it in a structured way to inspire your team, client, and users.
+In this article, I will show you how to design a dashboard.'
 ---
 Welcome to [Hexo](https://hexo.io/)!
 This is your very first post.
 Check [documentation](https://hexo.io/docs/) for more info.
 If you get any problems when using Hexo, you can find the answer in [troubleshooting](https://hexo.io/docs/troubleshooting.html) or you can ask me on [GitHub](https://github.com/hexojs/hexo/issues).